an3l/my_playground/django-setup.md

-  This will place virtual env (a `bin/`, `lib/`, `lib64/`, `share/`, etc) in folder `python3 -m venv /home/anel/workspace/eacon/web-workspace/django/my_projects` Better to use shorter name `env` from current working directory in order to delete `rm -rf /path/to/env`
+  This will place virtual env (a `bin/`, `lib/`, `lib64/`, `share/`, etc) in folder `python3 -m venv /home/anel/workspace/eacon/web-workspace/django/my_projects` Better to use shorter name `env` from current working directory in order to delete `rm -rf /path/to/env` So to create it use:
+  `python3 -m venv env`
 * python2
  `virtualenv project-flights`
  `virtualenv -h`